Note

 VERSIONS='<VERSION(S)>'

-2-make-notes $VERSIONS
+2-update-info $VERSIONS

-Step 5: Install the tarballs into OASIS¶
+Step 5: Install the tarballs into OASIS

 Note

-VO to do these steps.
+You must be an OASIS manager of the mis VO to do these steps.
 Known managers as of 2014-07-22: Mat, Tim C, Tim T, Brian L.

-from the UW AFS install of the tarball client you made earlier.
+Get the uploader script from Git and run it with osgrun from the UW AFS install of the tarball client you made earlier.
 On a UW CSL machine:

-git clone --depth 1 file:///p/vdt/workspace/git/repo/tarball-client.git
+git clone --depth 1 https://github.com/opensciencegrid/tarball-client.git

-for ver in $NON_UPCOMING_VERSIONS; do
+for ver in $FULL_VERSIONS; do

 done